 Pokimane thinks the outrage is hypocritical

-While reading Rod 'Slasher' Breslau's tweet about Donald Trump's comments during the broadcast, the Twitch star addressed the fury from video game players.
+While reading Rod ‘Slasher’ Breslau’s tweet about the President’s comments during the broadcast, the Twitch star addressed the fury from video game players.

-"Ohhhh, and you know what's kinda troll too?" she asked.
-"That like, we've let Trump say and get away with so much shit."
+“Ohhhh, and you know what’s kinda troll too?” she asked.
+“That like, we’ve let the President say and get away with so much shit.”

 She added: “And then he attacks… he attacks video games and we’re like “RACISM!
 I can allow that!
 But video games?
 Uh-uh-uh!'” she laughed as she wagged her finger back and forth, struggling to contain her amusement.

 The Moroccan-Canadian then explained how she wished she could go back to Canada to avoid the political debate over video games altogether.